amans392/To-Do-App-Firebase/to-do/README.md

 Installation and Setup Instructions

 Clone down this repository.
-You will need node and npm installed globally on your machine.
+You will need Node 20.10.0 and npm 10.2.5 installed globally on your machine.

 Installation:
 ```